scottjehl/Respond/README.md

 - If you have more than 32 stylesheets referenced, IE will throw an error, `Invalid procedure call or argument`.
 Concatenate your CSS and the issue should go away.

 - Sass/SCSS source maps are not supported; `@media -sass-debug-info` will break respond.js.
 Noted in issue [#148](https://github.com/scottjehl/Respond/issues/148)

+- Internet Explorer 9 supports css3 media queries, but not within frames when the CSS containing the media query is in an external file (this appears to be a bug in IE9 — see http://stackoverflow.com/questions/10316247/media-queries-fail-inside-ie9-iframe).
+See this commit for a fix if you're having this problem. https://github.com/NewSignature/Respond/commit/1c86c66075f0a2099451eb426702fc3540d2e603

 How's it work?